 - Kids’ Snack Containers

 - Reuseable Snack Bags– Some of them have little handles now, what a great idea!
 Remember that the plain cloth ones won’t be airtight, so crunchy snacks could become stale during the course of a day.
-These are my favorite, as I like the airtight feature of the cotton bags, and the multicolors in the 5 pack:

 - Stacking Snack Containers- The great features of these are that you could color code them by family member if you got ones that came in multiple colors, some of them are expandable if you buy more containers, they may fit in a cupholder or backpack side pocket, and you could add a carabiner to clip it onto a bag, beltloop, or stroller!
 These are a couple of my favorites: